 There were a total of 107 artworks entered across the four categories of Open Art (painting, etching, sketching, pastel), Photography, Ceramics and Sculpture, all exploring the theme of ‘Legends and Landscapes’.
 After completing the pre-selection process, the number of entries successful for exhibition was 87.

-Outback Arts were excited to team up with a number of generous local sponsors as well as metro galleries to ramp up the prize packages this year.
+Outback Arts were excited to team up with neighbouring arts boards Arts North West and West Darling Arts for the 2018 prize.
+There were also a number of generous local sponsors as well as metro galleries to offer exciting prize packages.
 As well as cash, the winning artist of each category also received an exhibition with a metro gallery.
 Campbelltown Arts Centre, Studio MV, Kerrie Lowe Gallery and Bank Art Museum Moree (BAMM) all jumped on board to offer our regional artists the opportunity to extend their practice and profile.

 The judging panel was made up of Adam Porter, visual arts curator at the Campbelltown Arts Centre, David Everest, manager of Engagement & Partnerships at Create NSW, and local established artist Colleen Graham.
 Adam and David both also addressed the crowd and were impressed with the quality of work and level of ingenuity, as well as the new gallery spaces and facilities.